idiocc/http/documentary/3-extending.md

 </td></tr>
 <tr><td><md2html>

 Because we used `erotic`, the test will fail at the line of where the assertion method was called.
-It is useful to remove too much information in errors stacks, and especially for async assertions, which otherwise would have the stack beginning at `&lt;anonymous&gt;`, and only pointing to the internal lines in the _CookieTester_, but not the test suite.
+It is useful to remove too much information in errors stacks, and especially for async assertions, which otherwise would have the stack beginning at `&lt;anonymous&gt;`, and only pointing to the internal lines in the _CookiesTester_, but not the test suite.
 </md2html></td></tr>
 <!-- /block-end -->
 </table>